Divya-cho/Weather_forcast_for_a_city_by_partial_search_using_API/README.md

 # Weather_forcast_for_a_city_by_partial_search_using_API
-Weather details of cities will be forecasted by partial search
+Weather details of city will be forecasted by partial search of city